 - Located right on Route 66

-One of the spots I was most excited about one my recent trip down Route 66 was Elmer’s Bottletree Ranch.
-As I pulled up in my car I knew it would live up to expectations.
+One of the spots I was most excited about on my recent trip down Route 66 was Elmer’s Bottletree Ranch.
+As I pulled up in my car, I knew it would live up to expectations.
 This place was a forest of bottle trees.

-As I walked in the entrance it was hard to figure out what to focus on as there was so much going on, but it is places like this that you need to spend a good amount of time just exploring in order to get the full experience.
+As I walked in the entrance, it was hard to figure out what to focus on as there was so much going on, but it is places like this that you need to spend a reasonable amount of time just exploring to get the full experience.
 Elmer himself likes to hang out here as much as he can and simply talk to those that are enjoying his creation.

 He also has a donation box so that you can help him with his art and if you donate you can take a small piece of glass as a souvenir.

-My favorite areas where the old boat that he had and the tree made out of an old missile.
+My two favorite things at the ranch were the old boat and the tree made out of an old missile.

-When I was there, at least 10 others were as well, one person who had flown in from France to drive Route 66 and had heard about Elmer’s Bottletree Ranch all the way over there.
+When I was there, at least ten other people were as well.
+One person, who had flown in from France to drive Route 66, had heard about Elmer’s Bottletree Ranch all the way over in France.

 Elmer also confirmed to me that people from China, Japan and other places around the world show up every so often to interview him and talk about his project, I would love to know how they find out about it.

-All in all Elmer’s Bottletree Ranch is a great stop on Route 66.
-It is fun place to explore and there is a lot of photographic opportunities.
-Hopefully you can visit when Elmer is there as he is a great guy to talk to and it is fun to ask questions to the creator of this unique attraction.
-If you need more stops on this stretch of Route 66, make sure to check out my post on it here and I would love any comments below.
+All in all, Elmer’s Bottletree Ranch is an excellent stop on Route 66.
+It is a fun place to explore, and there is a lot of photographic opportunities.
+Hopefully, you can visit when Elmer is there, he is a great guy to talk to, and it is fun to ask questions to the creator of this unique attraction.
+If you need more stops on this stretch of Route 66, make sure to check out my post on it here, and I would love any comments below.